scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

 SpyDrNet includes the ability to create a hierarchical reference graph of all of the instances, ports, cables, and other objects which may be instantiated.
 The goal behind hierarchical references is to create a graph on which other tools, such as NetworkX can more easily build a graph. each hierarchical reference will be unique, even if the underlying component is not unique.
 These components are also very light weight to minimize memory impact since there can be many of these in flight at one time.

 The code below shows how one can get and print hierarchical references.
-The hierarchical references can represent any spydrnet object that may be instanciated in a hierarchical manner.
+The hierarchical references can represent any spydrnet object that may be instantiated in a hierarchical manner.

 .. code-block:: python